 - .1 Use the current ASHRAE Applications Handbook as a general guide for selecting vibration isolators and concrete inertia bases. - .2 Use flexible connectors on pumps requiring vibration isolation from related piping.
 Twin sphere neoprene rubber flex connectors are the preferred type. - .3 Use flexible connections between fan enclosures and all related ductwork.
 Provide vibration isolators for all vibrating pipes and ducts in mechanical chases and walls common to noise sensitive areas. - .4 For equipment located on a lightweight roof, vibration problems can usually be avoided if the static deflection of each spring isolator is at least 15 times the structural deflection of the roof due to the equipment loading.
-Typically, this requires springs with a static deflection of 50 to 100 mm. - .5 Locate emergency generators at grade level to avoid structural vibration problems.
-Specify an inertia base of 1.5 times the weight of the equipment.
+Typically, this requires springs with a static deflection of 50 to 100 mm. - .5 Locate emergency generators at grade or basement level whenever possible, to avoid structural vibration problems.
+If emergency generators are located on upper floors, specify an inertia base of 1.5 times the weight of the equipment.